BillTheBest/osProtect/README.markdown

 sudo aptitude install telnet postfix
 ```

-... choose "Internet Site", leave system mail name at default
+Choose "Internet Site" and leave system mail name at default.

-To test that Postfix and Sendmail are working do:
+To ensure Postfix and Sendmail are working do:

     /usr/sbin/sendmail your_email_account@something.com
     FROM: me
     SUBJECT: hi
     this is only a test
     . <press Enter twice>

 Install Redis
 Redis is used by the gems Resque and Resque Scheduler for background jobs, and is only